larissalong/Twitter-Text-Mining/Twitter_Text_Mining_Analysis.md

 ## Data Exploration

-We load data to get a glimpse of tweets.
+I load data to get a glimpse of tweets.
 The data contains 1,372 records with 16 variables created from June 26 to July 6, 2018.
 54% of them were unique posts and 46% of them were retweets.

 ```r